jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 }
 ```

-And we see that this improves the runtime by 50%, and have (in my opinion) slightly more readable code as well.
+This simply change results in a significant improvement of the performance of this method.
+I also think the new version is slightly more understandable as well.
+So I'd consider this a win-win.

 {{% table %}}
 |                  Method |     Mean |     Error |    StdDev | Ratio |  Gen 0 | Gen 1 | Gen 2 | Allocated |